bagussam/cari/README.md

 🚢 Publishing to GitHub
-For a guide on how to upload this project to your GitHub repository, please refer to the README-DEPLOYMENT.md file.
+For a guide on how to upload this project to your GitHub repository